 4. Maisie Williams, Game of Thrones

 She has the critics and the fans backing her up, plus a character arc that has been steadily developed into one of the best ones from the show.
+Add to that, her total badass turn against the Night King in ‘The Long Night‘ episode escalating her to absolute star status.
 Actress Maisie Williams also bared it in a rare, passionate love-making scene that was a first for a top billed actress in the show, so even that is bound to add some credit to her overall chances that are already strong.
 Williams has steadily grown as a fine actor in the show, and this year she might be looking at a second Emmy nod for her performance, her first being the show’s fifth season.

 3. Julia Garner, Ozark